fenimore/sync-parables/philosophers/README.md

 ## Problem

 `N` philosophers eat around a table together, with `N` chopsticks, one between each pair of philosophers.
 The Philosophers pick up one chopstick, another, eat, and then put the chopsticks down and think.
-Eventually, each philosopher picks up the chopstick to their left and **deadlocks**, waiting for the right chopstick.
+Eventually, each philosopher picks up the chopstick to their left and **deadlocks**, waiting for their right chopstick.
 Unable to eat, they starve.

 ```